-MCA1/7c: ANCIENT THEATRE: AESTHETICS AND THEORY Spring Semester
+MCA1/7c: ANCIENT THEATRE: AESTHETICS AND THEORY Spring Semester century BC., in the city of Athens, Greece, under Dionysos.

 To know the main steps in the birth and development of theatre in the Greco-Roman antiquity as well as the authors which exemplified it.